Timur Tutyerov

-Timur Volodymyrovych Tutierov (Тімур Володимирович Тутєров; born 11 June 2005) is a Ukrainian professional footballer who plays as a winger or forward for Sunderland.
+Timur Volodymyrovych Tutyerov (Тімур Володимирович Тутєров; born 11 June 2005) is a Ukrainian professional footballer who plays as a winger or forward for Premier League club Sunderland.

 Early life

-Tutierov was born on 11 June 2005.
+Tutyerov was born on 11 June 2005.
 Born in Bakhchysarai, Ukraine, he is a native of the Autonomous Republic of Crimea, Ukraine.

 Club career

-As a youth player, Tutierov joined the youth academy of Crimean side TSK.
-Following his stint there, he joined the youth academy of Ukrainian side Dinaz.
+As a youth player, Tutyerov joined the youth academy of Crimean side TSK Simferopol.
+Following his stint there, he joined the youth academy of Ukrainian side Dinaz Vyshhorod.
 Subsequently, he joined the youth academy of Spanish side Sant Cugat FC.
-In 2021, he joined the youth academy of Ukrainian side Kolos, and was promoted to the club's senior team in 2022.
+In 2021, he joined the youth academy of Ukrainian side Kolos Kovalivka, and was promoted to the club's senior team in 2022.

+Sunderland

-Two years later, he joined the youth academy of English side Sunderland and was promoted to the club's senior team in 2024.
+In 2023, he joined the youth academy of English side Sunderland and was promoted to the club's senior team in 2024.
 English newspaper Sunderland Echo wrote in 2024 that he was a "regular fixture of Graeme Murty's development side" while playing for them.

+On 16 January 2026, Tutyerov joined League One club Exeter City on loan for the remainder of the 2025–26 season.

 International career

-Tutierov is a Ukraine youth international.
+Tutyerov is a Ukraine youth international.
 During the summer of 2024, he played for the Ukraine national under-19 football team at the 2024 UEFA European Under-19 Championship.